-In most cases an MRI tomograph is a two-dimensional (2D) image of a slice of the body.
+In most cases an MRI tomograph is a two dimensional image of a slice of the body.
 The slice is isolated by selective excitation of spins along the third dimension.
-The spatial information is encoded by either frequency dispersion or phase dispersion, as discussed in the sections that follow.
+The spatial information is encoded by either frequency dispersion or phase dispersion as discussed in the sections below.

-1. Selective Excitation
+3.4.1 Selective Excitation

-Slice selection is typically accomplished by simultaneous application of a magnetic field gradient and a shaped RF pulse with relatively long duration $(1-10 \, \text{ms})$ and correspondingly narrow bandwidth.
-This gradient creates a frequency ramp along its direction and the shaped RF pulse excites spins only within a relatively narrow slice.
-The sinc pulse, $\sin(t)/t$, is the most common because its Fourier transform is a rectangle.
+Slice selection is typically accomplished by simultaneous application of a magnetic field gradient and a shaped RF pulse with relatively long duration (1 - 10 ms) and correspondingly narrow bandwidth.

+This creates a frequency ramp along the direction of the gradient, and the shaped RF pulse excites spins only within a relatively narrow slice.
+The sinc pulse, $\frac{\sin(t)}{t}$, is the most common because its fourier transform is a rectangle.
 In practice, the sinc shape does provide a reasonable approximation of a rectangular pulse in space coordinates.
-The combination of a gradient and a frequency selective pulse only excites spins within a region defined by where G_x is the strength of the magnetic field gradient and τ is the duration between the first zero crossings of the sinc pulse.
+The combination of a gradient and a frequency selective pulse only excites spins within a region defined by, where G_z is the strength of the magnetic field gradient and τ is the duration between the first zero crossings of the sinc pulse.

-$$\Delta z \approx \frac{2\pi}{\gamma G{\star} \tau} \tag{34}$$
+$$\Delta z \approx \frac{2\pi}{\gamma G_z \tau} \tag{34}$$

-2. Back Projection Imaging
+3.4.2 Back Projection Imaging

 Back projection imaging in MRI detects the NMR signal in the presence of a magnetic field gradient, applied immediately after the slice selective RF pulse.
-This was the first type of imaging to be performed (Lauterbur, 1973) and is most directly related to other imaging methods such as computed tomography (CT) or positron emission tomography (PET).
-For the most part, back projection imaging has been replaced by Fourier imaging.
-However, it still maintains a niche in studies of tissues with a short transverse relaxation time T_2 .
-In laser-polarized noble gas imaging, back projection imaging is useful because all views acquired contain the dc component of k-space, which is proportional to the total intensity of the image.
-Therefore, if image intensity changes from pulse to pulse due to a different amount of gas magnetization, it is possible to normalize the acquired signals for proper reconstruction.
-This is not possible in Fourier imaging sequences such as gradient echo imaging.
+This was the first type of imaging to be performed [Lauterbur, 1973] and is most directly related to other imaging methods such as CT or PET.
+For the most part, back projection imaging has been replaced by fourier imaging.
+However, it still maintains a niche in studies of tissues with a short transverse relaxation time, T_2 .
+In laser polarized noble gas imaging, back projection imaging is useful because all views acquired contain the DC component of k-space, which is proportional to the total intensity of the image.
+Therefore, if image intensity changes from pulse to pulse due to a different amount of gas, it is possible to normalize the acquired signals for proper reconstruction.
+This is not possible in fourier imaging sequences such as gradient echo imaging.

-The pulse sequence needed for 2D back projection imaging is shown in Fig. 5.
+The pulse sequence needed for two dimensional back projection imaging is shown if figure 5.
 The frequency selective RF excitation pulse only excites spins in a slice of magnetization along the z-axis in the magnet.
 Signal acquisition commences immediately after the RF pulse is applied, and the NMR signal is recorded in a constant magnetic field gradient.
-The direction of the applied gradient is varied by changing the magnitude of both the x and the y gradients according to
+The direction of the applied gradient is varied by changing the magnitude of the x gradient and the y gradient according to .